Commercial Banks in India

 These banks are the nationalized banks undertaken by the Government of India in a way or the other.
 Many people can relate to these as state-run banks.
 Nationalized banks account for over 75% of the overall business transactions that happen in the country.
 Out of all these public sector banks, we all know the State Bank of India, which is now amongst the top 50 banks in the world.

 As per the recent reports, after the amalgamation of smaller banks with larger banks, there are 12 public sector banks in India as of now.
 The names of these banks are:

 |State Bank of India||Punjab National Bank||Bank of Baroda||Bank of India|

 |Bank of Maharashtra||Union Bank of India||Canara Bank||Central Bank of India|

 |Indian Bank||Indian Overseas Bank||Punjab & Sindh Bank||UCO Bank|

 Private Sector Banks

-Private sector banks are the ones which work on similar lines as the nationalized banks do, the only difference is that the majority stakes in these banks are privately owned, as in the major stakes in the equity are owned by private stakeholders or business houses.
+Private sector banks are the ones that work on similar lines as the nationalized banks do, the only difference is that the majority stakes in these banks are privately owned, as in the major stakes in the equity are owned by private stakeholders or business houses.
 These banks majorly work on the lines of profit-making by keeping deposits providing loans and other products related to financial activities.